GryphonR/google-forms-gekko-plugin/README.md

 One form can be used to submit data from all bots, a new sheet is automatically created for each pair and exchange combination.
 Each sheet has a basic list of trades and overall P/L as well as % profitable trades, slippage from advice price, exposure time, and time taken to fill the order.
 Profit and loss in a FIAT currency at time of trade is also recorded using the cryptocompare API - Useful if you need to do tax calculations.

 The plugin can only log values gekko gives it, and relies on the gekko trade event being triggered.
-Recent versions of gekko on the develop branch have not been emmitting the trade event, and not always reporting figures that agree with the exchange
+Recent versions of gekko on the develop branch have not been emmitting the trade event, and not always reporting figures that agree with the exchange.
+A fix for the emit event triggering (as of 5/2018) was suggested by xFFFFF here: https://forum.gekko.wizb.it/thread-56609-post-58687.html#pid58687